Inside the beautiful Gapyeong Valley lies Nami Island, one of Korea’s biggest tourist attractions near Seoul.

 During Winter, the Garden of Morning Calm comes to life with illuminating colors lighting up the plants and walkways.
 Be sure to visit between December and March to set your sights on this magical winter wonderland.

-How to get to the Garden of Morning Calm
+How to get to Garden of Morning Calm from Seoul

 The Garden of Morning Calm is the closest metro stop from Seoul, so it’s best to choose this as your first destination on your Nami Island itinerary.